gwotto/mermaid_quarto/analysis/mermaid-quarto-test.md

 The diagrams in **?@fig-test_3** and **?@fig-test_4** use the **Mermaid 11.3.0+ node syntax**.
 The diagram in **?@fig-test_3** is defined directly in the quarto document, while **?@fig-test_4** loads the diagram from an external .mmd file.
-Neither of these seems to render in pdf output.
+This code gives an error with pdf output, but works with html output.

 ``` mermaid